pesalerno/PUMAgenomics/README.md

 6. Post-processing of SNP matrix
 -------

-Because we found an issue with the fastQC files (ADD IMAGE) where there were more SNPs than expected by chance on the last few positions of the read, we decided to post-filter all the SNPs present in read positions 94 and up.
-We used [this code]()

 Using [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/summary.shtml), we filter our dataset in several steps.

 First, filter out loci with too much missing data: